-The Central Texas Medical Center (CTMC) Family Grief Center in San Marcos is dedicated to helping individuals and families understand and process the grief often associated with the death of a loved one.
+The Christus Santa Rosa Hospital San Marcos Family Grief Center is dedicated to helping individuals and families work through and express the feelings associated with the loss of a loved one.
 These bereavement services are available to the community at no cost.

 CommuniCare is a full-service primary health care system which offers medical, dental, and mental health services in Hays, Bexar, and Kendall counties.

 This guide was written to help many Texans who are struggling with addiction to find affordable treatment.
 If your student needs help finding a treatment center, you can use this directory to find low-cost, quality treatment right away.

 College students can often struggle with substance abuse which can be attributed to factors such as stress, peer pressure, and curiosity.
 DrugRehab.com features comprehensive guides filled with information about substance abuse among students, as well as tools for students who are already struggling with addiction.

 The Texas State Student Health Center's primary care physicians and psychiatrists provide mental health services to students with a variety of mental health concerns, such as ADHD, anxiety, depression, panic attacks, bipolar disorders and eating disorders.
 The on-site pharmacy (San Marcos campus) offers a convenient location to get prescriptions filled at discounted prices.
 Health Promotion Services offers educational activities and programs on mental health related topics.
 For the Round Rock location click here.